-As it related to Charge No. 2, Specification No. 1, Agency opined that it met its burden of proof because Employee pleaded guilty to this charge and noted that she acknowledged that she would be precluded from challenging the imposed suspension on this basis.
-Finally, it reasoned that the imposed penalty was an appropriate exercise of managerial discretion based on a reasonable consideration of the relevant Douglas factors.
-Consequently, Agency requested that Employee's suspension be sustained.10
+As it related to Charge No. 2, Specification No 1, Agency opined that it met its burden of proof because Employee failed to comply with clear orders and directives regarding the documentation of patient interactions, in violation of 6B DCMR 1603.3.
+Lastly, it reasoned that the imposed penalty was an appropriate exercise of managerial discretion based on a reasonable consideration of the relevant Douglas factors.
+Consequently, Agency requested that Employee's suspension be sustained.8